UK, New Zealand approve trade deal; hope it opens more doors | Business

 - United Kingdom

-Britain agreed to a trade deal with New Zealand on Wednesday, eliminating tariffs on a wide range of goods as the UK seeks to expand economic links around the world following its exit from the European Union.
+Britain and New Zealand have agreed on a trade deal that eliminates tariffs on a wide range of goods as the UK expands economic links around the world following its exit from the European Union.

-The deal was cemented in a conference call between UK Prime Minister Boris Johnson and his New Zealand counterpart, Jacinda Ardern, after 16?months of talks by negotiators.
+The deal was cemented late Wednesday in a conference call between UK Prime Minister Boris Johnson and his New Zealand counterpart, Jacinda Ardern, after 16 months of talks by negotiators.
 Although trade with New Zealand accounts for only 0.2% of the UK's trade, Britain hopes it will help open the door toward membership in the trans-Pacific trade partnership.

 Asked if the deal meant New Zealand would be less reliant on China for its exports, Ardern said diversification would improve options and resilience for its exporters.

+Some of the details of the deal are still being finalized, and officials expect it to take effect next year.

-Johnson's Conservative government has been focused on negotiating free trade deals around the world in an effort to boost economic growth following Brexit.
+Johnson's Conservative government is negotiating free trade deals around the world to try to boost economic growth following Brexit.
 The biggest prize would be a trade deal with the United States, although a deal with America seems far off.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)